-Awoke to find that the name on my online bank account has been changed to Dr. Madeleine Smith, who coincidentally has the same first line of address.
+Awoke to find that the name on my online bank account has been changed to Dr. Madeleine Smith, who coincidentally has the same first line of address, albeit on a different High Street entirely.
 Spent the morning trying to sort that out...

-After breakfast, I installed a 3-way phone splitter and extension cable running to a studio phone upstairs, listening to a *very cool* Scott Stroman CD I just got called Songs Of The Spirit.
+After breakfast, I installed a 3-way phone splitter and extension cable running to a studio phone upstairs, listening to a *very cool* CD that I just got called Songs Of The Spirit by one of my teachers from Dartington Summer School, the jazz band leader Scott Stroman.
 Reading the sleeve notes, I found that Madeleine Smith is also a singer in Clifton High Junior Chamber Choir!
-Then I heard Scott Stroman himself talking on Jazz File on Radio 3!
+Then I heard Professor Stroman himself talking on Jazz File on Radio 3!
+How weird is that for a chain of coincidences?

-* [Not Myself Today was the title of Chapter 7 of The Chronicles of Wizard Prang by Stafford Beer.]
+* [Not Myself Today was the title of Chapter 7 of The Chronicles of Wizard Prang by Stafford Beer, an awesome tale - you should read it! :-]

 Yet more reading up on